Look Before you Light this Bonfire Night!

-Fay Vass, Chief Executive of BHPS said: “As bonfire season approaches, we’re asking people to #RememberHedgehogs and help keep the wildlife living in our gardens safe from harm.
+Fay Vass, Chief Executive of BHPS said: โ€œOur new campaign reminds people to #RememberHedgehogs and help keep the wildlife living in our gardens safe โ€“ especially at this time of year.

-“A bonfire pile looks like a perfect readymade home to a hedgehog seeking a safe winter nest to hibernate in.
-They have no idea we’re about to set light to it!
+โ€œA bonfire pile looks like a perfect ready-made home to a hedgehog seeking a safe winter nest to hibernate in.
+So please look before you light โ€“ hedgehogs have no idea of the danger theyโ€™re in.

-1. Stop – do you need to have a bonfire?
+1. Stop โ€“ do you need to have a bonfire?
 Can you attend a community event, or mark the occasion in a more wildlife-friendly way?
 The fewer bonfires there are, the fewer wildlife casualties there will be.

 2. Move – if you do decide to have a bonfire, only build it on the day you plan to light it.
 Move all collected materials to a new site just before burning, in case hedgehogs, other wildlife or pets have decided to hide inside.